 If you need to make more disk space available on drive C, you have the option of uninstalling certain sets of OmniBook files.
 The files you can delete depend on the operating system.

-• Run HP User Tools and click the Uninstall button on the Advanced tab.
+Run OmniBook Tools and click the Uninstall button.
 Choose the sets of files you want to delete, or exit without deleting files.

 5. Using the Personal Information Applications